 In mid-October, students, parents and teachers meet to set individualized goals for continuous improvement.
 The goals are accompanied by strategies with which to reach the goals which are monitored throughout the year.
 Learning Conversations provide an opportunity for teachers, administrators and parents to meet with students to discuss the goals.

-Goal Setting Goodies: The principal meets with all students to discuss their goals and progress toward the goals.
+Every year, the principal meets with all students to discuss their goals and progress toward the goals.

 Regular attendance at school is a vital factor in the successful completion of the program at each grade level.
 Extended absences due to family excursions or other reasons should be discussed with your child(ren)'s teacher in advance.
 Formal notification of the absence by letter is required.